KnowageLabs/Knowage-Documentation/functionalities-guide/Datamining/ka_user_datamining.rst

    Functions Catalog interface.

 The actions that a user can perform depend on the user’s role.
 However, indipendently from the user’s role, once entered the feature all functions are shown by default.
-Referring to :numref:`functioncatalinterf`, one has the page made up of:
+Referring to the figure above, one has the page made up of:

 -  **categories**: these are set by an administrator user and are used to classify the functions accordingly to their definition and goals.
 Moreover they’re of help in browsing the functions; only the admin user can add and/or modify categories.